colomafarre/colomafarre.github.io/_posts/2018-03-09-birth-story.md

 <a href="/img/birthstory/0000_20180120_095204.JPG"> <img border="0" src= "/img/birthstory/0000_20180120_095204.JPG" width="200"></a>

-My mom and tieta Encarna got here at 9 in the morning.
+My mom and aunt got here at 9 in the morning.
 We went shopping downtown until I was so tired, we took the tram back.
 We had pizzas and had a good night sleep.
 Before going to sleep **I talked to the baby telling him I was ready**, that we were all ready for him!

 <a href="/img/birthstory/0000_20180120_105027.JPG"> <img border="0" src= "/img/birthstory/0000_20180120_105027.JPG" width="200"></a>